-Erich Origen is a New York Times bestselling writer of graphic humor books (including Goodnight Trump and Goodnight Bush and The Adventures of Unemployed Man) that “should be read by everyone” (The Observer) because they are “thoughtful, uproariously witty, and brilliantly successful on every level” (Library Journal).
-His writing and videos were voted “Immortal” on Funny Or Die.
+Together with Gan Golan, Erich Origen is the New York Times bestselling author of several graphic humor books, including Goodnight Trump and Goodnight Bush and The Adventures of Unemployed Man, which “should be read by everyone” (The Observer) because they are “thoughtful, uproariously witty, and brilliantly successful on every level” (Library Journal).
+Origen’s writing and videos were voted “Immortal” on Funny Or Die.
 Regretfully, he holds a BA in film and television writing from the University of Southern California.

 Say goodnight to America’s man-child-in-chief with this wickedly funny parody.
 In “the very classy room” you’ll find a drawer full of subpoenas, a Russian nesting doll that opens page by page to reveal a secret message, a thriving swamp just outside his window, and much more.
 Available wherever books are sold.

 The Adventures of Unemployed Man is a hilarious and brilliant graphic novel done in the style of classic superhero comics.
 The book quickly became a national and international bestseller—the French translation, Les aventures d’Ultra-Chômeur, is printed in both a standard edition (2013) and special edition (2016).

 The art is done by such comics masters as Ramona Fradon, Rick Veitch, Michael Netzer, Terry Beatty, Josef Rubenstein, Benton Jew, Thomas Yeates, Shawn Martinbrough, Clem Robins, Tom Orzechowski, Thomas Mauer and Lee Loughridge.

 TOP PICK: NY TIMES GIFT GUIDE.
 “Societal woes are deftly handled.
 THE ADVENTURES OF UNEMPLOYED MAN is a satirical look at politics, the economy and superheroes—though not necessarily in that order.”—New York Times